 Areas of application for AI and modern technologies

 As part of the current study, participants were asked about eight areas of application for AI and modern technologies in HR management.
-These specifically concerned: the analysis of résumés, optimization of job postings, chatbots as points of contact, the matching of profiles, creating rankings, suggestions for development measures, analysis of audio and video recordings, and prediction of resignation intentions.
+Specifically, it involved: the analysis of résumés, optimization of job postings, chatbots as points of contact, the matching of profiles, creating rankings, suggestions for development measures, analysis of audio and video recordings, and prediction of resignation intentions.

 Employee representatives and HR: Knowledge and solidarity needed

 Working with AI and modern technologies requires careful scrutiny of the data sets used within the applications to avoid discrimination and other misalignments related to historical data.
-In this context, the current survey of employee representatives identifies a troubling insight, and does so more clearly than the HR survey: Half of all applications do not undergo testing.
-The HR Tech Ethics Advisory Board, however, sees testing as an indispensable step in the introduction of modern technologies.
+In this context, the current survey of employee representatives identifies a troubling insight, to an even greater extent than among HR professionals: testing of the applications is omitted in almost half of the cases.
+The HR Tech Ethics Advisory Board, however, considers such tests to be an indispensable step in the introduction of modern technologies.

-Dr. Elke Eller, Co-Chair of the HR Tech Ethics Advisory Board, has a word of caution for both sides, “It is essential not to waste energy trying to stop or even reverse technology implementation.
+Dr. Elke Eller, Co-Chair of the HR Tech Ethics Advisory Board, reminds both sides, “It is essential not to waste energy trying to stop or even reverse technology implementation.
 Both HR and employee representative bodies need to boldly invest in relevant knowledge and actively engage with AI and modern technologies.
 This is the only way they can provide employees with effective help and guidance, as well as effective protection in day-to-day corporate life.
 She sees the need for HR and employee representatives to work closely together, “HR managers are responsible for HR decisions and processes, regardless of whether these take place offline, digitally, or with the help of AI-based technologies.
-Involving employee representatives may pose challenges, but is an absolute must and doing so will ultimately lead to success,” says Dr. Eller.
+Involving employee representatives may pose challenges, but is an absolute must and will ultimately lead to success,” says Dr. Eller.

 Top marks for HR Tech Ethics Advisory Board guidelines

 Overall, all ten guidelines of the HR-Tech Ethics Advisory Board meet with a high level of approval in both studies.
 The recommendation that it is necessary to define which personal data is to be used for which purposes before an automated solution is used, is rated as particularly relevant, as this ensures that such data is only collected, stored and used for the intended purpose.
-Equally relevant and important, according to respondents, is the statement made by the Ethics Advisory Board in guideline 3: Anyone using AI solutions must ensure that a human has the final decision-making authority for key personnel decisions.
+According to respondents, the statement made by the Ethics Advisory Board in guideline 3 is equally relevant and important:: Anyone using AI solutions must ensure that a human has the final decision-making authority for key personnel decisions.

-The survey not only asks how important the guidelines are but also whether they strike the right balance between obligation and freedom of choice, and whether the guidelines are (much) too liberal, just right, or (much) too strict.
+The survey not only includes the perceived importance of the guidelines but also whether they strike the right balance between obligation and freedom of choice, and whether the guidelines are (much) too liberal, just right, or (much) too strict.
 In all instances, the “strictness” of the ethic advisory board’s guidelines was judged “just right” by at least 63% of employee representatives.
 The approval rate was slightly higher among HR managers.
 Notably, a significant number of employee representatives, who didn’t rate the guidelines as “just right” overall, found some points to be (far too) moderate.
 Among the HR manager group, on the other hand, there were two points predominantly rated as (much) too strict by those who didn’t consider the guidelines “just right” in all aspects.

 “Digitalization has arrived in the corporate world, and in HR in particular.
-But the time needed to discuss the associated practical and ethical challenges on a wider scale, and to ensure that technologies are used responsibly, is becoming increasingly scarce.
-If we want to move competently in the new digital world and actively participate in it, HR needs to undergo a period of digital enlightenment and emancipation,” sums up the study’s scientific supervisor, Prof. Dr. Martin Kersting of the University of Giessen.
-The aim, he believes, is to empower HR and employee representative bodies to identify modern technologies across the spectrum of opportunities and risks as well across benefits and costs, and to make the right decisions in the interests of sustainable, responsible and more qualitative corporate practice.
+But the time to discuss the associated practical and ethical challenges on a wider scale, and to ensure that technologies are used responsibly, is becoming increasingly scarce.
+If we want to move competently in the new digital world and actively participate in it, HR needs to undergo a period of digital enlightenment and emancipation,” the study’s scientific supervisor, Prof. Dr. Martin Kersting of the University of Giessen, sums up.
+In his regard, the aim is to empower HR and employee representative bodies to identify modern technologies across the spectrum of opportunities and risks as well as benefits and costs, and to make the right decisions in the interests of a sustainable, responsible and improved corporate practice.
 “The HR Tech Ethics Advisory Board guidelines offer an effective basis for this,” says the study’s scientific supervisor.